rod7760/rod7760/README.md

 ### Hi there 👋, I'm Ricky
-I recently graduated from Rochester Institute of Technology!
-I am an intellectually curious individual who is excited about lifelong learning.
+I'm an intellectually curious individual who is excited about lifelong learning.
 I also love meeting new developers, so feel free to reach out!

 ### What I'm currently working on